 Chances are, when you first hear the words guerrilla marketing ,one of two things come to mind:

 Fortunately, however, guerrilla marketing is far more likely than either of those things to bring a great benefit to your life and business.
-It’s also possibly less dangerous (particularly if your objective is mortgage lead generation).
+It’s also possibly less dangerous (particularly if your objective is marijuana marketing).

 What is guerrilla marketing?